USFWS/secas/about.md

 The <a href="../pdf/SECAS-goal-report-2020.pdf">second annual report on progress toward achieving the 10% goal</a> was also released.

+<b>2021</b><br>
+In Fall 2020, Southeast Blueprint Version 2021 was released following the SEAFWA annual meeting.
+Improvements over the previous versions include: updated and improved indicators, better incorporation of equity, deep-sea coral, fire, and important grasslands, and multiple connectivity improvments in the South Atlantic subregion.

+The <a href="../pdf/SECAS-goal-report-2021.pdf">third annual report on progress toward achieving the 10% goal</a> was also released.

 ## The need for SECAS

 The dramatic changes sweeping the Southeastern United States pose unprecedented challenges for sustaining our natural and cultural resources: